jor-/util/README.rst

 What is this?
 --------------

-This is a collection of Python modules containing auxiliary functions used in serveral other projects.
+This is a collection of Python modules containing auxiliary functions used in several other projects.

 Web sites